-The MLT program curriculum is scientifically rigorous and integrates professional and general education courses providing students with both skills required for the profession as well as general life skills.
+The MLT program curriculum is mathematically and scientifically rigorous and integrates professional and general education courses to provide students with both skills required for the profession as well as general life skills.
 Students entering into this program should have strong interest and ability in science and math, as well as strong attention to detail, as these areas are the foundation for all program courses.
 In addition to classroom studies, students will spend their final semester in practicum placement at an accredited hospital or private laboratory refining skills in specific clinical areas.
+In order to be eligible for the Clinical Practicum, students must have earned a grade of C or better in all courses attempted.
 Students need to make personal and financial plans to attend this practicum full time during their final spring semester.
 Clinical affiliations are arranged based on pre-determined criteria and are subject to availability of facilities located throughout New Hampshire and Vermont.
 Students are required to have liability and health insurance prior to being placed for their clinical rotations.
 CPR certification is recommended and may be required by some clinical sites.
 Students must also be able to provide their own personal transportation to all clinical assignments.
 A criminal record background check may be required for affiliation experience at the request of an agency.
 All students are required to provide proof of immunity to infectious disease (through vaccination or titer) prior to attending clinical practicum.
 The cost of all items listed is the responsibility of the student.

-- Satisfy general requirements for admission to the College - Have credits (or the equivalent) in high school or college algebra, English, biology and chemistry. - Interview with the program director or MLT Academic Advisor - Complete the Supplemental MLT Application Questionnaire found on the RVCC MLT Webpage
+- · Satisfy general requirements for admission to the College - Have credits (or the equivalent) in high school or college algebra, English, biology and chemistry. - Interview with the Program Director or MLT Academic Advisor - Complete the Supplemental MLT Application Questionnaire found on the RVCC MLT Webpage